Shutter 16 Magazine is:

 Richard Thigpen is a professional photographer, whose admiration for the combination of music and photography dating back over 20 years.
 His talent for music photography began when the opportunity made it possible to fuel the passion, whether it be at a local music venue or large outdoor music festival.
 Richard’s music portfolio has well exceeded hundreds of live concert coverage, which has given him visibility and opportunities to shoot for national magazines and promoters.
 When not behind the camera, Richard stays busy with his wife and two children, and playing competitive table tennis.
 One of Richard’s most memorable music moments is playing “Santa Monica” on guitar with his favorite band, “Everclear”, in the summer of 2003 at Atlanta’s Centennial Olympic Park.

-Contributing Photographers: Bob Forte, Benjamin Robson, Jen Vesp, Gianna Haley, Juan Ossa, Steve Ransom, James Geiser, Wade Benton, Yifat Lee, Earl Mauldoun, Jay Travino, Brian Morgan
+Contributing Photographers: Alex Cason, Bob Forte, Benjamin Robson, Jen Vesp, Gianna Haley, Juan Ossa, Steve Ransom, James Geiser, Wade Benton, Yifat Lee, Earl Mauldoun, Jay Travino, Brian Morgan

 Contributing Photojournalists: Martin Thomas, Amanda Langley, Daniel Coston, Max Styles, Kevin Daniels, Gary Carota, Brandon Hanks